jhpyle/docassemble/_docs/fields.md

 * `shuffle`: used with [`code`] or [`choices`](#choices), when `true` it randomizes the order of the list of choices; the default is not to "shuffle" the list.
-* `show if`: you can use this if you want the field to be shown only if the value of another field is set a particular way.
-It must refer to a [YAML] dictionary with two keys: `variable` and `is`, where `variable` refers to the variable name of the other field, and `is` refers to the value that will cause the field to be shown.
+* <a name="show if"></a>`show if`: you can use this if you want the field to be shown only if another field on the same screen is set to a particular value.
+It must refer to a [YAML] dictionary with two keys:
+  `variable` and `is`, where `variable` refers to the variable name of the other field, and `is` refers to the value that will cause the field to be shown.
+* <a name="hide if"></a>`hide if`: this works just like `show if`, except that it hides the field instead of showing it.
 * `disable others`: if set to `true`, then when the user changes the value of the field to something, all the other fields in the question will be disabled.